 The sooner you hire me as your domestic violence lawyer, the sooner I can begin working on your behalf to have the charges dropped, reduced or to fight the charges in court or arrange for a plea bargain to minimize your sentence.
 In some cases, I may contact the District Attorney long before your first court date is scheduled in order to provide statements or other evidence on your behalf to show the charges should be reduced or dropped.

 You Can Fight and Win Against These Charges

 While many people wonder whether it is really worth trying to fight domestic violence charges, I can assure you that this is one investment that is absolutely worth it.
 These cases mostly rely on the testimony of the police, the testimony of the victim and medical records (if either party received treatment).
-Your Vista domestic violence attorney can show that (in most cases) the police only witnessed the aftermath of the fight and did not see what happened firsthand.
+Your Vista spousal abuse attorney can show that (in most cases) the police only witnessed the aftermath of the fight and did not see what happened firsthand.

 In many cases, each party involved will have drastically different stories and your story may be just as credible, if not more so, than the alleged victim.
 And while medical records can back up a victim’s claim that they were injured, they can also often backup the defendant’s claim that they were acting in self defense, which can serve as a total defense to these charges in some cases.

 Defenses Against Domestic Violence

 There are many different defenses to these charges and it is up to you and your Vista domestic violence defense lawyer to determine the right course of action for your case based on the specific facts and laws involved in your situation.
 Some of the most common defenses include: